ESCOMP/CTSM/doc/source/tech_note/Lake/CLM50_Tech_Note_Lake.rst

 radiation that is not apportioned to the surface energy budget is absorbed in the top lake body layer.
 This is a simplification, as lake ice is partially transparent.
-If there are resolved snow layers, then the snow optics submodel (Chapter 3) is used to calculate the snow layer absorption (except for the absorption predicted for the top layer by the snow optics submodel, which is assigned to the surface energy budget), with the remainder penetrating snow layers absorbed in the top lake body
+If there are resolved snow layers, then the snow optics submodel (Chapter :numref:`rst_Surface Albedos`) is used to calculate the snow layer absorption (except for the absorption predicted for the top layer by the snow optics submodel, which is assigned to the surface energy budget), with the remainder penetrating snow layers absorbed in the top lake body